garrandall/popular-music-data/tracks/born-to-be-yours-kygo-imagine-dragons.md

 You take me for a fool
 You take me for a fool

-I never knew anybody til' I knew you-ooh
+I never knew anybody til' I knew you-oh
-I never knew anybody til' I knew you-ooh
+I never knew anybody til' I knew you-oh
 And I know when it rains, oh, it pours
 And I know I was born to be yours
-I never knew anybody til' I knew you-ooh
+I never knew anybody til' I knew you-oh
-I never knew anybody til' I knew you-ooh
+I never knew anybody til' I knew you-oh
 And I know when it rains, oh, it pours
 And I know I was born to be yours